xmartlabs/xmartlabs.github.io/_posts/2018-11-27-how-NFC-can-help-improve-your-business.md

 In some events NFC cars where used to give easily access to certain areas and control the identity of the attendees.

-To learn how NFC keys can help your business improve access and identification, feel free to [contact us with your questions.](#JotFormIFrame-82355834626665)
+To learn how NFC keys can help your business improve access and identification, feel free to <a href="mailto:hi@xmartlabs.com">contact us with your questions</a>.

 ### Easy and enjoyable interactions